-The Linux Foundation's Zephyr project is an Open Source collaborative project for the development of a lightweight real-time operating system, RTOS (Real Time Operating System) optimized for embedded systems with limited resources.
+Discover the Linux Foundation's Zephyr project: an Open Source RTOS optimized for embedded systems with limited resources.
+Ideal for IoT applications.

 Zephyr is a relatively new solution to all the problems linked to the constraints of embedded systems, and more particularly connected objects.
 Appearing in 2015 within Wind River under the name Rocket OS, the project then came under the governance of the Linux Foundation in early 2016.